 Let’s talk about what you can expect from physical therapy in the treatment of toe walking.

 When toe walking is related to vestibular and visual dysfunctions, the inner ear may be to blame.
 The vestibular system, inside the inner ear, is responsible for feeding the brain information on position and movement.
-This correlates eye, head and body positioning.
+This correlates with the eye, head, and body positioning.
 If this information is skewed or perceived incorrectly, the brain may not be aware of how the feet are moving or if they are not functioning in the most effective way.
-In this case, the physical therapist works on vestibular habituation exercises, activities in which we move the eyes, head, neck and extremities separately or together, while working on balance training and coordination.
+In this case, the physical therapist works on vestibular habituation exercises, activities in which we move the eyes, head, neck, and extremities separately or together while working on balance training and coordination.